goodcodebadcode/blog/content/about.md

 ---
 This blog is a repository of knowledge gained, lessons learned and experiences from the front line of software development over the last fifteen years.

-Written by Alan, technical architect and principal software engineer.
+Written by David, technical architect and principal software engineer.

 I learnt my trade as a software developer in the mid 2000’s with Classic ASP, although I spent a large part of my time in the early days writing code in Visual Basic.